Intersectional Mental Health for Mothers

 Fedeline Aristide

 Let's have a straightforward discussion about two taboo topics: postpartum depression (PPD) and post-traumatic stress disorder (PTSD).
-Our mental health can take a hit when we, as women in minority groups, face our own specific set of difficulties.
+The mental health of minoritized mothers can take a hit when we face our own specific set of difficulties.
 But hear me out: there is hope, and you are not in this alone.

 What is Postpartum Depression (PPD) ?